 You can, of course, by following this procedure, import as many XML configuration files as you like.
 Until you find the one that’s fitting your taste the best.
 You can also tweak settings and enable/disable certain things that don’t fit you.
 Results should not disappoint.

 And, on that note, we can conclude this article.
-Thank you for reading and enjoy taking great photos with your newly-acquired Gcam port.
-If you are interested in more content like this, feel free to check our Facebook and Twitter pages.
+You now know how to install a Gcam port on your Android device.
+If you have an interest in more content like this, feel free to check our Facebook and Twitter pages.

 Editor’s note: This article was initially published in December 2020.
 We made sure to revamp it for freshness and accuracy.